 - Agree on your child’s smartphone use – Thomas says you should block x-rated material, install antivirus software and regularly monitor usage and sites and apps visited.
 Smartphones let anyone into the family – be cautious.

-- Track and monitor – keep your family safe by installing an app such as MiBlackBox onto all your phones.
-This allows you to track friends and family with tracking history available for up to 48 hours.
+- Locate and monitor – keep your family safe by installing an app such as MiBlackBox onto all your phones.
+This allows you to locate friends and family with location history available for up to 48 hours.
 It also has a panic button feature that can be used to record emergency audio messages that will automatically be sent to the user’s emergency contacts along with location

 No one ever wants to have to deal with the terror of an abduction.
 While it’s good to know what you should do if something happens to a loved one, you should also do your best to help them avoid becoming a victim.
 Advances in technology have made it possible to know where your family is and give them the tools to call for help if they are concerned.
 Be careful, be safe, but be ready.